 Start the master mysqld on the restored backup:

-Pipe the remaining binlog files to the restored backup.
-For example, if there are two more binlog files,
+For example, if there are two more binary log files,

 The master database is now recovered.
 Shut down the master and edit